ace-gabriel/PUI2018_ty1045/HW2_ty1045/README.md

 2) Use API to read in a json with time data, and use pd.to_datetime to transform it into timestamp.
 Then plot time against total housing units and low income housing units.

 ## Assignment 3
+1) Use requests library to request json data from the MTA API
+2) Parse the returned file and extract information we need
+3) Formatted and print the results as desired

 ## Assignment 4